Makoto Uchida

-Makoto Uchida (内田 誠, Uchida Makoto) is a Japanese businessman who is the current CEO of the Nissan Motor Corporation.
+Makoto Uchida (内田 誠, Uchida Makoto) is a Japanese businessman.
+He was the CEO of the Nissan Motor Corporation from December 2019 until March 2025.

 Education

 Uchida graduated from Doshisha University in 1991 with a degree in Theology.

 Career

 After he graduated, Uchida joined Nissho Iwai (currently Sojitz), a sogo shosha (general trading company) based in Tokyo, in April 1991.

 Uchida joined Nissan for the first time in October 2003, and was named manager in October 2006.
-In September 2012, he left Nissan to join Renault Samsung Motors for less than 2 years.
+In September 2012, he left Nissan to join Renault Samsung Motors for less than two years.
 He then re-joined Nissan as a Program Director in April 2014.

 His Nissan executive career started in November 2016 when he was named Corporate VP of the Alliance Purchasing department.
-He became President of Dongfeng Motor Co., Ltd. and Senior VP in April 2018.
+He became President of Dongfeng Nissan and Senior VP in April 2018.
 One year later, in April 2019, he was also named Chairman of the Management Committee for China.

 In October 2019, Uchida was unanimously chosen by the board of directors to become the new Nissan CEO, taking office on December 1, 2019.

+In March 2025, Uchida resigned as CEO after many months of troubles regarding Nissan's future.